LupasTools/FrameSource/README.md

 - ShowProperties() : All the UI for live configuration
 - CopyFrame(destination) : Safe copy last frame to managed or unmanaged store
 - event OnNewFrame : New frame notification
-- event OnWorkerException : Any worker exception, like camera lost
+- event OnWorkerException : Any worker exception notification, like camera lost

 # MF_LiveFrameSource
-implementatation with Microsoft MediaFoundation (MFSourceReader) technology:
+implementation with Microsoft MediaFoundation (MFSourceReader) technology:

 Features:
 - No software transforms